BDC Hamburger Icon

 Did You Know?Did you know

-User-generated content is an excellent way to share social proof that builds consumer trust and attracts new customer interest.
+User-generated content is an excellent way to share social proof that builds trust and attracts new customers.

 Purchase

 When a customer decides to buy your product, your work isn’t finished.
-You must ensure that your purchase-and-payment process is easy and smoothly executed to present a zero-friction approach to customers.
+You must ensure that your purchase-and-payment process is easy and seamless to present a smooth experience for customers.
 Removing friction from the purchasing process will reduce abandoned purchases.

 To eliminate friction from the purchasing process, consider the following tips:

-• Evaluate your checkout pages and ensure they work perfectly.
+• Evaluate your checkout pages, and ensure that they work perfectly.

 • Examine your sales process to see if it can be streamlined.